kjschelling/Full-Stack-Project/README.md

 When starting this project, I originally wanted to do client (user) goes through agencies that have many models.
 I than decided to simplify it to agency(user) has many models.

-After setting up my remote repositories and initalizing my front and back end, I started on the user authentication.
+- set up remote repositories and initalized my front & back end.
+Then start the user authentication.

-Once the auth was working I moved to the backend.
+- Once the auth was working, move to the backend.
--added my models table
+- added my models table
--added the relationships
+- added the relationships

-Next I focused on creating the model, and displaying the models.
+- Focused on creating the "model", and displaying the "models".

-Once those were working, it was on to getting a single model using the id and deleting a single model using the id.
+- When working, moved to getting a singlar "model" using the id and deleting a singlar "model" with id.

-Once those were functional, it was on to the styling and adding the finishing touches.
+- finish styling and adding the final touches.

 Technologies used to create project:
   -HTML